processity/dreamhouse-audicity/README.md

 1. In App Launcher, select the **Dreamhouse** app.
 -->

-## Installing Dreamhouse using a Developer Edition Org or a Trailhead Playground
+## Installing Dreamhouse using a Developer Edition Org

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org.
 This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).
+While there is no reason to use a Trailhead Playground, it is an option, if you insist on giving it a try.

 Make sure to start from a brand-new environment to avoid conflicts with previous work you may have done.